Part of the Technical Health audit

 What this check does

-SiteCurl follows every internal link on your pages and checks the HTTP status code of the destination.
-Links that return 404, 500, or any error status are flagged as broken.
-The check covers anchor tags, image sources, and other linked resources.
+SiteCurl follows every link on your pages and checks if it works.
+Links that return a 404, 500, or any error get flagged.
+The check covers anchor tags, image sources, stylesheet references, and script sources.

 Why it matters